Introduction to Model-Informed Drug Development

 • ISBN number: 978-1493913039

-• Title: Rowland and Tozer’s Clinical Pharmacokinetics and Pharmacodynamics: Concepts and Application
+• Title: Rowland and Tozer’s Clinical Pharmacokinetics and Pharmacodynamics: Concepts and Applications

 • Authors:.
 H. Derendorf, S. Schmidt